grantsrb/ml_utils/README.md

 # Machine Learning Utils
-This repo contains functions and classes that are used in almost all of my deep learning projects.
+This repo contains functions and classes that can be used in deep learning projects.

 ## Setup
 After cloning the repo, install all necessary packages locally: